bentomas/etmux/README.md

 If you are already in a `tmux` session when you call `etmux`, instead of nesting the sessions, `etmux` will switch you over to the new session.

+To see all the options try:

+    etmux --help

 ## Predefined Sessions

 Sometimes it is handy to have predefined sessions, with windows, panes and commands chosen ahead of time (like is addressed by [Tmuxinator] or [Teamocil]).
 Easy!
-Just put a shell script in `~/.etmux-projects` that uses the `tmux` command line API to set up your session.
+Just put a shell script in `~/.etmux-sessions` that uses the `tmux` command line API to set up your session.

-If you name your script `mySession` and it exists and is executable at `~/.etmux-projects/mySession` then you can run it with:
+If you name your script `mySession` and it exists and is executable at `~/.etmux-sessions/mySession` then you can run it with:

     etmux mySession